Richard-Quayson/Election_REST_API/README.md

 ## General (for v1 and v2)
 To run the program, set up a virtual environment and install the packages in the requirements.txt file.
-Activate the virtual environment, move into the v2 directory in your terminal and run the voting_system.py file.
+Activate the virtual environment, move into the version's directory (i.e. v1, v2 or v3) in your terminal and run the voting_system.py file.
 You can test the API functionalities using any HTTP client like [Postman](https://www.postman.com/)

 ```Python